-Stunning vistas, coastal rainforests, dramatic waterfalls, and thriving wildlife are just some of the things you will experience kayaking Alaska.
+Stunning vistas, coastal rainforests, dramatic waterfalls, and thriving wildlife are just some of the things you will experience kayaking in Alaska.
 Browse our currently offered half-day, full-day, and multi-day trips and find your perfect adventure.
 If not, give us a call, and we’ll see what we can put together.
-Most of our trips will book with as few as two people, and unless you book as a large collective group, our trip maximum is 6 people.
-With advance notice, we can almost always accommodate the dates you want, even on our multi-day trips.
+Most of our kayaking trips in Alaska will book with as few as two people, and unless you book as a large collective group, our trip maximum is 6 people.
+With advance notice, we can almost always accommodate the dates you want, even on our multi-day Seward kayaking trips.

 Experience the natural beauty of Alaska on this affordable sea kayaking adventure in Kenai Fjords National Park.
 You provide the camping gear, and we provide paddling and safety gear, and the guide